-A litterbox is many things: a place for Peppers to conduct business, a mark of your personality, a indicator of how much you care, a doting friend, a loyal confidant.
-Which kind you buy says a lot about you, and the world we live in.
+A litter box is many things: a place for Peppers to conduct her business, a mark of your personality, a indicator of how much you care, a doting friend, a loyal confidant.
+Which kind of litter box you buy says a lot about you, and the world we live in.

-You're really jazzing up the laundry room, aren't you?
+You’re really jazzing up the laundry room, aren’t you?
 At least you went for a nice color like blue.
-What's that?
-They only had gray?
-Of course they did, because you bought a litterbox from a grocery store.
+What’s that?
+You didn’t get blue because they only had gray?
+Of course they did, because you bought a litter box from a grocery store.

 You are hyperobservant.
 You know a cat can fling two cubic feet of litter onto the carpet while simply tidying the place up.
 And, although you are not chaste, you make a point to close the bathroom door behind you.